MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

 In just a moment, we’ll have more from Frank and Nelson stay with us.

 I’m Mark Chilla, and you’re listening to Afterglow

 Welcome back to Afterglow, I’m Mark Chilla.
 We’ve been exploring the partnership between Frank Sinatra and arranger Nelson Riddle this hour, a partnership that produced some of Sinatra’s most acclaimed work.
-Riddle would have turned 100 years old this month.

 In 1958, Frank Sinatra and Nelson Riddle teamed up again in the studio for another iconic session together, a session that many (Frank and Nelson included) considered to be their best.
 The album was yet another concept album, featuring all torch songs.
 It was called Frank Sinatra Sings For Only The Lonely.
 At the time, Sinatra’s divorce with Ava Gardner had been finalized, and Riddle had lost his mother to breast cancer and his six-month old daughter to bronchial asthma.
 These events helped bring an extra layer of meaning to the already heartbreaking songs.